logbie/tinc/README.md

 ensure the file name is same as the name you defined in tinc.conf, it should contain:

-> Address = Your physical ip address
+> Address = Your external ip address
 > Subnet = Your subnet using CIDR notation

 ### create the public/private keypair